Rio. Rain forests. Rivers.

 What comes to your mind when you talk about the largest country in South America?

 Study abroad in Brazil and add to your list!

 (If you decide to apply for study in Brazil, make sure you have a professional transcript and diploma translation!)

 Undergraduate degrees take up to six years to earn, depending on your field of study.
 Students in Brazil first must pass an entrance exam before they are admitted.

 Graduate students choose from two programs:

+Most classes in Brazil are taught as lectures.
 Students take notes on exactly what the professors say and then tend to repeat it in an exam.
 This is changing, however, so if you study abroad in Brazil be prepared to use your critical thinking skills!

 Full-time students usually take 6 or 7 classes.

 Some schools use a grading system of letters similar to the US with the main difference being that an “E” grade corresponds to an “F” in the American education system.
 Others use a number scale from 0 to 10.

 Few students receive the top grades.
 Students can repeat a course twice.